Delaware River Report: April 21, 2025

-Today will be 59 degrees with partly cloudy skies in the morning with periods of rain in the afternoon.
-Total rainfall will be .05″.
-Wind will be 10 – 15 mph from the South.
+Today will be 60 degrees with partially cloudy skies becoming cloudier in the afternoon.
+Wind will be 10 – 20 mph from the South.

 What’s Hatching: